rushipatilGit/DSA-Repo/README.md

-# DSA-Repo
+# Java-Repo
-This is DSA Practice
+This is Java Practice
 <br>
-Java DSA practice programs from Rushikesh
+Java practice programs from Rushikesh